Bethel (god): Historical records

-Teixodir states that the god Bethel became popular during the Neo-Babylonian period, which began in the 7th century BC.
-He found numerous references to the cult of Bethel in fifth-century Egypt literature, and notes that Bethel is mentioned, but with no details, in Elephantine and Hermopolis papyri.
+Teixodir states that the god Bethel became popular during the Neo-Babylonian Empire, which began in the seventh century BC.
+He found numerous references to the cult of Bethel in fifth-century Egypt literature, and notes that Bethel is mentioned, but with no details, in the Elephantine papyri and ostraca and the Hermopolis Aramaic papyri.
 Those papyri also mention gods with names that are variants of Bethel: Eshembethel 'Name of Bethel' and Ḥerembethel 'Sanctuary of Bethel' (cf. Arabic ḥaram 'sanctuary').
+Tawny Holm also notes that Papyrus Amherst 63 syncretizes Bethel with Yaho.

 The ancient Phoenician Sanchuniathon mentions the god Baitylos as a brother of the gods El and Dagon.
 He later says that the god Sky devised the baitylia, having contrived to put life into stones.
-The reference would seem to be to Bethels in the plural, that is to many stones like the stone in the Israelite city of Bethel which served a housing for God in Israelite belief.
-Compare the Egyptian goddess Hathor whose name means 'House of Horus'.
+There doesn't seem to be any clear relationship between these two terms, however.

 Biblical references

 The term Bethel or Beth-El appears in the Hebrew Bible and the Old Testament, but opinions differ as to whether these references are to a god or to a place.

-Porten suspects that the Bethel mentioned in The Book of Jeremiah at chapter 48, verse 13 is a reference to the god Bethel, rather than the city named Bethel.
+Porten suspects that the Bethel mentioned in the Book of Jeremiah at chapter 48, verse 13 is a reference to the god Bethel, rather than the city named Bethel.
 Jeremiah 48:13 states: "Then Moab shall be ashamed of Chemosh, as the House of Israel was ashamed of Bethel, their confidence."

 On the other hand, Biblical scholar Rodney Hutton says that the Bethel referred to in Jeremiah 48:13 is a location or city, and a metaphor for religious apostasy because it was the place where Jeroboam installed the golden calf.

 There is further support among Biblical scholars for the view of Bethel as a location rather than a god: